-This weekend team Patchwork were super proud to be part of the Nu Bride Wedding Show.
+This spring team Patchwork were super proud to be part of the Nu Bride Wedding Show.
 Conceived and curated by friend, founder of Nu Bride and diversity campaigner Nova Reid, it was the first wedding event of its kind designed for modern multi-cultural couples.
 Born out of frustration with the lack of diversity in the mainstream wedding media and national events, the show was an entirely inclusive, joyful and empowering experience for everyone involved.

 The show had been a long time in the making and came at great personal cost to Nova who produced it pretty much single-handedly.
 Supported by family, friends and a selection of committed suppliers, bloggers and journalists, the event did not find the mainstream funding or support from the wedding media that it deserved.
 So while we celebrate the success of the show and hope this really is the beginning of a change that we desperately need in the wedding industry.
 One event, even if we can persuade Nova to do it all again every year, is not enough.